Valer100/winaccent/README.md

 python -m winaccent
 ```

-This command has an optional `--mode` argument.
+(Not released yet) This command has an optional `--mode` argument.
 It can take the following values:

 | Value | Info |
 |:------|:-----|